How to Save Money While Traveling Abroad: Top Budget Tips

 Try Home Swapping

 Here's something a bit different: home swapping.
 If you own a home, you can swap it with someone else who's visiting your area.
-Websites like HomeExchange makes those arrangements for you, and allows you to stay in any one's home while they stay in yours, which means you pay nothing for lodging.
+Websites like HomeExchange make those arrangements for you.
+They let you stay in someone else's home while they stay in yours, which means you pay nothing for lodging.

 Sign Up for Loyalty Programs